-large but to a slightly lesser degree than for the full sample.
-A one percent appreciation of the real exchange rate decreases stock performance by 1.582 percent.
-On July 21st 2005, the Chinese Central Bank revalued the Yuan from 8.27 to 8.11 per U.S. dollar and the Chinese Yuan had been appreciating with stops and starts ever since.
+The real exchange rate is the only variable of statistical significance that explains the Shanghai Composite Index movements during this time period.
+The effect is still negative and large but to a slightly lesser degree than for the full sample.
+A 1 percent appreciation of the real exchange rate decreases stock performance by 1.582 percent.
+On July 21, 2005, the Chinese central bank revalued the yuan from 8.27 to 8.11 per U.S. dollar, and the Chinese yuan has been appreciating with stops and starts ever since.
 Interestingly, the Chinese stock market began to skyrocket in mid-2005 when the exchange rate peg was loosened.
-Thus the negative short run relationship would be missed if one looked at just the total changes over this period.
-Many considered the Chinese currency still to be significantly undervalued over this period and the daily adjustment bands may have been set too low.5 As a result of continued undervaluation, the dampening effect from exchange rate appreciation was much too small to stop the Chinese stock boom in 2005-2007.
+Thus, the negative short-run relationship would be missed if one looked at just the total changes over this period.
+Many considered the Chinese currency still to be significantly undervalued over this period, and the daily adjustment bands may have been set too low.5 As a result of continued undervaluation, the dampening effect from exchange rate appreciation was much too small to stop the Chinese stock boom in 2005-2007.

-Second Period (11/2007-3/2013)
+Second Period (November 2007-March 2013)